 - Make recommendations as to how the registrant or licensee can improve his/her practise or conduct;

 - Require the registrant or licensee to undergo a practice review;

 - Reprimand the registrant;

-- Impose conditions on the registrant's practice, including restricting practice;
+- Impose limits or conditions on the registrant's practice, including restricting practice;

 - Suspend registration;